jessepav/lacygoill-wiki-backup/vim/register.md

     " inside~
     " outside~
       ^^^^^^^
-      after the function call, the redo command still repeats the last command performed *before* the function call
+      after the function call, the dot command still repeats the last command performed *before* the function call

 In fact, as soon as you use it, the `.` register is restored: